-- o Identify media outlets, such as print, radio, and television, and maintain contact/mailing list - o Notify media of all regularly scheduled NLCOG Committee meetings - Work with the media to inform and educate the public about the decisionmaking process and regional issues
+- o Identify media outlets and maintain contact/mailing list. - o Notify media of all scheduled NLCOG Committees' meetings. - Work with the media to inform and educate the public about the decisionmaking process and regional issues.

 Goal 2: Ensure the public is aware of involvement opportunities and that they are adequate, appropriate, and meaningful.